Turkey Chili Stuffed Sweet Potatoes

-Add the soaked and drained beans, tomatoes, and water to the pot and stir well.
-Turn the heat to high and cook until the liquid hits a full boil.
-Drop the heat enough so the boil slows to a gentle bubble, put on the lid and cook 1 hour.
-Remove the lid and continue to cooks until the liquid reduces and the beans are tender, another 30 to 45 minutes.
+Add the tomatoes, squeezing them with your hand into bits as you put them into the pot.
+Add the beans and water, turn the heat to high and cook until the liquid hits a full boil.
+Drop the heat and cook for 20 minutes.
 If the chili is too thick, add a little more water.
 If it’s too thin, turn the heat up and let it boil rapidly until the chili thickens to your liking.
 Add the cilantro and stir.
 Taste and add more salt if needed.

 To serve, slit roasted sweet potatoes down the center and squeeze them to open up the orange fleshy insides.
 Spoon a generous serving of chili on top.
-Garnish with a wedge of lime.
+Garnish as desired.